-This project was supported by grant number 13-042-000-6909 from the General Land Office of Texas to the Bureau of Economic Geology, The University of Texas at Austin.
-Tiffany Caudle served as the principal investigator.
-The project was funded under a Coastal Management Program (Cycle 17) grant made available to the State of Texas by the U.S. Department of Commerce, National Oceanic and Atmospheric Administration, pursuant to the Federal Coastal Zone Management Act of 1972, NOAA Award Number NA12NOS4190021.
-Additional funds to the support the project were from the Trull Foundation, Schlumberger, and The Jackson School of

-Geosciences.
-Field trip support was provided by staff at Matagorda Bay Nature Park, Lower Colorado River Authority and Coastal and Marine Geospatial Lab, Harte Research Institute, Texas A&M University Corpus Christi.
+This project was supported by grant number 14-089-000-7957 from the Texas General Land Office to the Bureau of Economic Geology, The University of Texas at Austin.
+Tiffany Caudle served as the Principal Investigator.
+The project was funded under a Coastal Management Program (Cycle 18) grant made available to the State of Texas by the U.S. Department of Commerce, National Oceanic and Atmospheric Administration, pursuant to the Federal Coastal Zone Management Act of 1972, NOAA Award Number NA13NOS4190113.
+Additional funds to support the project came from the Trull Foundation, Schlumberger, and The Jackson School of Geosciences.
+Field trip support was provided by staff at Matagorda Bay Nature Park, Lower Colorado River Authority.